Capture of Columbia: Nightfall and the inferno

 As William B. Wood's First Brigade entered Columbia at 8 pm, they found the Richardson street business district ablaze.
 Seeing the scale of the fire, William B. Woods ordered his men to fight the fire.
 But in attempting to fight the fire, the garrison was no longer carrying out the mission it had been sent into the city for: clearing the streets of drunk soldiers.
 Six hours would pass before more troops would be ordered into the city to restore order.

-By 8:30, the flames were visible across the city, and the various generals began converging on the center of the city.
+By 8:30 pm, the flames were visible across the city, and the various generals began converging on the center of the city.
 Charles R. Woods, in his role as Provost Marshall, rode from his headquarters, arriving around 8:30.
 He focused on coordinating firefighting efforts.
 Maj.
 Gen. John A. Logan, commander of the XV corps, and his staff arrived soon after.
 Gen. Howard, whose day spent garrisoning the city had been exhausting, had gone to bed, but was awakened by an aide and rushed into town, arriving next after Logan.